 Pursuant to the ESAs, the Company makes monthly theatre access fee payments to the founding members, comprised of a payment per theatre attendee and a payment per digital screen of the founding member theatres included in our network.
 Also, the founding members can purchase advertising time for the display of up to 90 seconds of on-screen advertising under their beverage concessionaire agreements at a specified 30 second equivalent cost per thousand ("CPM") impressions.
 The total theatre access fee to the founding members for the quarter ended July 2, 2009, the six months ended July 2, 2009, the quarter ended June 26, 2008 and the six months ended June 26, 2008 was \$14.0 million, \$26.4 million, \$12.1 million and \$23.6 million respectively.
-The total revenue related to the beverage concessionaire agreements for the quarter ended July 2, 2009, the six months ended June 26, 2008 and the six months ended June 26, 2008 was \$9.9 million, \$18.3 million, \$10.6 million and \$20.8 million respectively.
-In addition, the Company makes payments to the founding members for these events totaled \$1.4 million, \$3.5 million, \$1.6 million and \$3.0 million for the quarter ended July 2, 2009, the six months ended July 2, 2009, the six months ended July 2, 2009, the six months ended July 2, 2008, respectively, and are included in Meetings and Events operating costs in the unaudited condensed consolidated Statement of Operations.
+The total revenue related to the beverage concessionaire agreements for the quarter ended July 2, 2009, the six months ended July 2, 2009, the quarter ended June 26, 2008 and the six months ended June 26, 2008 was \$9.9 million, \$18.3 million, \$10.6 million and \$20.8 million respectively.
+In addition, the Company makes payments to the founding members for use of their screens and theatres for its Meetings and Events business.
+These payments are at rates (percentage of event revenue) included in the ESAs based on the nature of the event.
+Payments to the founding members for these events totaled \$1.4 million, \$3.5 million, \$1.6 million and \$3.0 million for the quarter ended July 2, 2009, the six months ended July 2, 2009, the quarter ended June 26, 2008 and the six months ended June 26, 2008, respectively, and are included in Meetings and Events operating costs in the unaudited condensed consolidated Statement of Operations.